scarborough-courtney/ohimanual/R_tutes/R_tutes_dplyr.md

 ##dplyr::arrange()
 ###Description
 `arrange()` sorts observations (rows) based upon a specified variable or list of variables.
-Does not have any effec
+Does not actually change the data in any way, only the appearance.

 ###Usage
 ```